Osmium in general

 Osmium diamonds and stars are suitable for small investments, whereas clients planning to invest more will generally buy disks.
 These clients have the option to let the disk be cut and then resell the resulting shapes, including 2D shapes such as osmium diamonds and stars, to customers including but not limited to jewelers.

-Although it is impossible to make reliable predictions about future price developments, osmium pearls with a diameter ranging from 5 to 21 mm, may increase more in price than other osmium products.
+Although it is impossible to make reliable predictions about future price developments, osmium pearls with a diameter ranging from 11 to 15 mm, may increase a lot more in price than other osmium products.
 The reason is that the production yield for osmium pearls decreases with increasing production rate due to the employed crystallization process.

 The total number of osmium pearls on the world market is expected to be only a couple of thousand.